 record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose;

-refer a planning application received by the Council to the [Chairman or in his absence the Vice-Chairman (if there is one) of the Council] OR [Chairman or in his absence Vice-Chairman (if there is one) of the ( ) Committee] within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of [the Council] OR [( ) committee];
+refer a planning application received by the Council to the Chairman or in his/her absence the Vice-Chairman (if there is one) of the Council.

-manage access to information about the Council via the publication scheme; and

 retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect.

 (see also standing order 23).